edehemma09/edehemma09/README.md

 #Talking about personal Stuffs:

--  ✍️ Improving my technical writing , business and communication skills
+-  ✍️ Improving my technical writing ,content writing, business and communication skills
 -  🌱 I’m currently on the learning phase of understanding web 3.0
--  💡 I'm currently working on E-estate search/management web app
+-  💡 I'm currently working on being React dev
--  🚀 learning more about; Pentesting using python;
+-  🚀 learning more about; Pentesting ;
 -  🎊 fun-fact: Just because you don't understand the way somebody feels, doesn't mean their emotions are invalid.
--  🎯 looking forward to being a Software Engineer,Vulnerability Pen-Tester & Cyber Security Specialist
+-  🎯 looking forward to being an expert as a Pen-Tester & Cyber Security Specialist
 -  💞 Love collaboration on cool projects;
 -  ✉️ Reach out to me via (edehemmanuelebubechukwu@gmail.com)
 -  💬 Ask me about anything, I am happy to help;